FluffyFox337/Generic/README.md

 * When starting up, the internet is checked - google.com is pinged.
 Next check if the folder has wgcf.exe (If it does not download.)
 * Next, the presence of C:\Program Files\AmneziaWG\amneziawg.exe and Generic.conf is checked, if there is no Generic.conf different behavior of the program.

 Generic.conf - (packed in zip) is a profile.
-It needs someone who doesn’t have any profiles at all and HPP doesn’t have anything to raise.
+It needs someone who doesn’t have any profiles at all and VPN doesn’t have anything to raise.
-If you do not work edit the Endpoint or connect any temporarily working VMI, because without VMI to generate profiles will not work!
+If you do not work edit the Endpoint or connect any temporarily working VPN, because without VPN to generate profiles will not work!

 Two options for work:
 1. (Without using Generic.conf = the folder is empty)
-   By connecting the working WPO (not in the browser) running the generator pops up a window where you can specify your Endpoint or press OK will be used default option 162.159.193.1:2408 - generated 5 accounts, (one of which is renamed to Generic.conf, so it’s its own, not a public one) with the Endpoint value you chose and three randomly generated Jc Jmin Jmax parameters.
+   By connecting the working VPN (not in the browser) running the generator pops up a window where you can specify your Endpoint or press OK will be used default option 162.159.193.1:2408 - generated 5 accounts, (one of which is renamed to Generic.conf, so it’s its own, not a public one) with the Endpoint value you chose and three randomly generated Jc Jmin Jmax parameters.
 3. (Generic.conf in folder) If the generator detects Generic.conf
     Tries to raise the tunnel with this Generic.conf (any other WPS must be disabled otherwise the tunnel will not rise), then checks the internet if all ok generates 5 configurations.
 (You can put a precisely working profile in the folder,